aravinda-1402/aravinda-1402.github.io/README.md

 ## Customization

-- Update resume: Replace `Aravinda_Jatavallabha_Resume - AIML.pdf` with your latest resume
+- Update resume: Replace my resume with your latest resume
 - Profile image: Update GitHub profile picture or replace image URL in HTML
 - Colors: Modify Tailwind classes in HTML or update custom colors in CSS
 - Content: Edit text and links in HTML to match your information